Photon: Physical properties

 The photon has no electric charge, is generally considered to have zero rest mass, and is a stable particle.
 The experimental upper limit on the photon mass is very small, on the order of 10^{−53} g; its lifetime would be more than 10^{18} years.
 For comparison, the age of the universe is about 13.8e9 m years.

+Single photons have been shown to travel at the speed of light in vacuum.
+The measurement uses a heralded single photon source.

 In a vacuum, a photon has two possible polarization states.
 The photon is the gauge boson for electromagnetism, and therefore all other quantum numbers of the photon (such as lepton number, baryon number, and flavour quantum numbers) are zero.
 Also, photons obey Bose–Einstein statistics, and not Fermi–Dirac statistics.
 That is, they do not obey the Pauli exclusion principle, and more than one photon can occupy the same bound quantum state.

 Photons are emitted when a charge is accelerated and emits synchrotron radiation.
 During a molecular, atomic, or nuclear transition to a lower energy level, the photons emitted have characteristic energies ranging from radio waves to gamma rays.
 Photons can also be emitted when a particle and its corresponding antiparticle are annihilated (for example, electron–positron annihilation).